NickColley/jest-axe/README.md

 If you find yourself repeating the same options multiple times, you can export a version of the `axe` function with defaults set.

-Note: You can still pass additional options to this new instance, they will be merged with the defaults.
+Note: You can still pass additional options to this new instance; they will be merged with the defaults.

 This could be done in [Jest's setup step](https://facebook.github.io/jest/docs/en/setup-teardown.html)